13. Ownership and lifecycle

 _ = a_value # Keep the life of a_value until this point

-Mojo invokes the copyinit for all the cases where a value needs to be copied.
+Mojo invokes the copyinit for all the cases where a value needs to be implicitely copied.
 For example, when a variable is assigned to another one, the copyinit may be called for the assignee.
 This method is quite similar to the init method in the sense that it initializes the struct.
 In contrast to init, copyinit gets an additional argument of the same type as the struct in which the method is declared (the type of itself is named as Self in Mojo).
 In the copyinit it is expected that you initialize your member fields with values copied from the "other" struct. copyinit is also known as copy constructor in other languages.
+In order to ensure that developers do not accidently copy large values, Mojo requires explicit declaration of the trait ImplicitlyCopyable for the struct in order to enable copy semantics.
+By explicitly declaring the trait, the developer indicates that it is safe to copy the struct.

 Mojo compiler tries to optimize away copies as much as possible, especially where the reference is not being used later on.